aaren/lab_turbulence/README.md

 - [ ] Non-dimensionalise

-- [x] fit straight line / smooth front detection
-- [ ] check sensitivity of stats to different fittings

-- [x] overlay multiple runs to get first impression of similarity (use the single height over time)

-- [x] do the front relative transform along the other (space) axis and see what it looks like
+- [ ] vorticity plots. basically port demo/plot.py into the plotter
+  class

 - [ ] can we identify qualitatively different regions of the flow?
     - [ ] do they have distinct pdfs?
     - [ ] does cantero have something to say here?

 - [ ] DMD: can we recompose the flow from low order modes? are the stats the same?

-- [x] look at streamwise velocity
-- [x] subtract front speed to get front relative velocity
-- [x] is there a region of the flow in which the decomp mean front relative velocity is zero? (is this the region of statistical stationarity?)

 More things to do: